KurtLehnardt/StreamSpeed/README.md

 6. Click the Extension Manager icon (Puzzle Piece), and pin Speed Tube to your extension bar

-7. Navigate to a YouTube video, and click the Speed Tube icon.
+7. Navigate to a Netflix or YouTube video, and click the Speed Tube icon.

-8. Use the plus/minus/backspace key to change the video speed, or click on the slide bar
+8. Use the plus/minus/backspace key to change the video speed, or click on the slider bar.
+Backspace resets the playback speed.

 <!-- LICENSE -->